Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Washington provides a significant sales and use tax exemption for the purchase and installation of data center equipment.
-This incentive lowers the total cost of ownership for both data center operators and their tenants, making the region more financially competitive.
+Tax Advantage For Data Centers: Qualifying data centers and their tenants benefit from a specific sales and use tax exemption on server equipment and power infrastructure.
+This incentive significantly lowers the total cost of ownership for large-scale deployments.

 Natural Disaster Risk